talpods/profile-builder/README.md

 # Profile Builder

 Welcome to the Profile Builder project!
 This project is an internal initiative developed by the Talpods team.
+The TalPods internal recruitment team faced challenges in creating optimal profiles for talents to present to potential company hiring managers, taking extensive hours to complete.
+The profile builder tool aimed to reduce this time to less than 15 minutes.
+Our team developed the profile page using a structured data model and a design validated through testing with customers.
+In the second sprint, the team was divided to create a dashboard tool that enables profile creation using ChatGPT APIs.
+As a result, the system now allows profile creation in less than 4 minutes.

 Originally, it was developed using AWS CodeCommit, and now we have migrated it to GitHub for better collaboration and visibility.

 ## Project Description